Marshfield boys claim title at Astoria

 “I may not be the best dribbler or the best shooter, but I know I want to be and I try to be the best defensive player on the court at all times,” said Ginn-Forsberg.
 “And that’s what I want to do out there and in that way I think that’s the way I can help my team the best.”

-With Noah Niblett going four-for-four from the free throw line late, the Pirates were able to seal the game.
+With Noah Niblett going 4-for-4 from the free throw line late, the Pirates were able to seal the game.
 Niblett finished with 10 points as Ginn-Forsberg added eight.
 Montiel had six for Marshfield.

 Redmond was led by Moss inside with 15 points while Garrett Osborne had 10 points.
-The Panthers were six-of-27 on 3-pointers in the game.
+The Panthers were 6-of-27 on 3-pointers.

 For the young Marshfield team that has won five of its last six games, the tournament win was a hopeful sign of what is to come as the season goes forward.